AFFF Firefoam PFAS Water Contamination Lawsuit

 PFAS Class Action Settlements

-$5,000,000 3M PFAS Settlement In 2022, 3M COMPANY was sued in a PFAS class action settlement, which was eventually agreed to for a $5,000,000 payout fund over allegations that 3M had polluted soil, groundwater, surface water, sediment, air, and fish by discharging certain PFAS substances.
+$5,000,000 3M PFAS Settlement — In 2022, 3M Company resolved a PFAS class action for a $5,000,000 fund over allegations it had polluted soil, groundwater, surface water, sediment, air, and fish by discharging certain PFAS substances.

-$5,000,000 Thinx Underwear PFAS Settlement In 2023, Thinx underwear company settled a class action lawsuit over allegations that some of its underwear may have contained toxic PFAS chemicals that may be harmful to consumers.
+$5,000,000 Thinx Underwear PFAS Settlement — In 2023, Thinx resolved a class action over allegations that some of its underwear may have contained PFAS chemicals.

-$1.4M Period Underwear PFAS Class Action Settlement In 2024, Knix underwear settled class action lawsuit worth $1,400,000 over allegations that their consumer products contained synthetic PFAS substances.
+$1.4M Period Underwear PFAS Class Action Settlement — In 2024, Knix resolved a $1,400,000 class action over allegations that its products contained synthetic PFAS substances.

-To qualify for most PFAS-related legal claims or medical monitoring programs, you typically need to meet both of the following criteria:
+To pursue most PFAS-related legal claims or medical-monitoring programs, you typically need to meet both of the following criteria.

-You must have lived within 1 mile of one of the following military bases:
+Location: You generally need to have lived within roughly one mile of one of the following military bases, where PFAS contamination has been documented:

 Military Bases